Chuck Rock – Review

 Did I Complete The Game?

 Yes, I completed the game without the use of cheats.
-Sadly, Upon completing the game you are met another example of an anti-climatic ending to a game that deserved more.
+Sadly, upon completing the game you are met another example of an anti-climatic ending to a game that deserved more.

 What The Critics Said: